 Want the abridged version of my favorite mixing bowl set?
 Check out the Huji 3-piece set on Amazon.
 I love the versatility you get with the set.
 The stainless steel with the blue (or red) silicone non-skid bottoms keeps the bowl secured to your mixing surface.
 Best of all, you have 3 bowls for those moments you need them most.
 Go ahead and grab it if you are looking for a great multi-piece set.

 What kinds of mixing bowls are out there?

-Actually, quite a lot!
-There’s a wide variety of mixing bowls, some simple, some fancy.
+Today, I understand there’s a wide variety of mixing bowls.
+Some simple and some fancy.
 There are mixing bowls in a number of sizes, and some come in nesting sets.
 This article will look at what I think are the best mixing bowls for baking.

 The bigger, the better!

 You aren’t always beating eggs, or mixing up a spice rub for the barbecue you have coming up the next day.
 These bowls are for those times you need a bowl to toss your wings in or make your daughters birthday cake.

 The Libertyware 20 qt. stainless steel mixing bowl is great for big quantities.
 It uses high-quality stainless steel, that won’t bend under the weight of the batter, keeping its structural integrity no matter what.

 I’m not sure I’ve ever needed the entire 20-quarts when using this bowl, but it’s great to know that it is there if it were ever necessary (plus, having all the extra space in the bowl ensures more of its contents remains in the bowl, and less end up on my counter-tops.